Would you like to learn how to draw realistic drawings that look like they pop off your drawing surface?

 Draw a box with each grade of a pencil to understand the value each pencil offers.

-Having the right pencil for shading is crucial, and this exercise will help you know what pencil will be appropriate for every situation you come across.
+Having the right pencil for shading is crucial, and this exercise will help you know what pencil will be appropriate for every situation you encounter.

 Now that you know what tools are available for graphite artists and you and you have a good feel for them, it is time to practice some easy pencil shading drawings.

 Understanding how to create soft value changes how to create light and shadow on a drawing surface will make your subject come to life by producing a three-dimensional illusion on a two-dimensional surface.

-Let’s go over some shading guidelines that will help you with your compositions before we get started.
+Let’s review some shading guidelines that will help you with your compositions before we start.

 A contour drawing is the outline of an object.
 It is two-dimensional because it has no values that follow the curves of an object.